What is ammonium persulfate and where is it found?

 Eye irritation may occur from airborne ammonium persulfate powder, or from rubbing the eyes when the allergen is on the hands.

 Breathing in the powder may cause irritation to the airways and result in conditions such as asthma or rhinitis.

 In some people, reactions to ammonium persulfate may be delayed and symptoms may not appear for days or even months or years after repeated exposure.
 Once ammonium persulfate sensitivity is acquired, it can be a life-time response.

 Ammonium persulfate allergy is diagnosed from the clinical history and by performing special allergy tests, i.e. prick tests (for contact urticaria) and patch tests (for dermatitis).
 Patch testing with 2.5% ammonium persulfate in petrolatum is used.

-Routine patch testing with ammonium persulfate is not recommended as it may rarely produce nonspecific, idiosyncratic release of histamine that results in an anaphylactic reaction.
+Routine patch testing with ammonium persulfate is not recommended as it may rarely produce a nonspecific, idiosyncratic release of histamine that results in an anaphylactic reaction.
 Injectable epinephrine (adrenaline) should be readily available when patch testing with ammonium persulfate is performed.

 Treatment of ammonium persulfate exposure

 If you are diagnosed with ammonium persulfate allergy then avoid exposure to ammonium persulfate-containing products.

 Urticarial reactions should be treated immediately with oral antihistamines.

 Treatment of contact dermatitis is as for any acute dermatitis/eczema, i.e. topical corticosteroids, emollients, antibiotic treatment of any secondary bacterial infection (Staphylococcus aureus), etc.